masukomi/granite-orm/README.md

 # Sandstone

-A simple Object Relational Model (ORM) for Crystal based on a fork of Granite ORM.
+A simple Object Relational Model (ORM) for Crystal based on a fork of Sandstone ORM.
 This fork includes specific changes for SQLite more flexible "has many through" relationships, custom column names for foreign keys and more.

 This assumes familiarity with a Rails-style ORM.

-It is a personal fork created to address limitations found in Granite.
+It is a personal fork created to address limitations found in Sandstone.
 I'm happy to help with questions and feauters, but it is not even remotely recommended for production use.
-I haven't even gotten around to replacing all the mentions of Granite.
+I haven't even gotten around to replacing all the mentions of Sandstone.

 ## Installation